 Restoration of Lapsed Patents in India

-Having said the above, the restoration of patents involves several decisions that are to be taken on the part of Controller after perusal of the documents submitted by the patentee.
-It is the duty of the patentee’s to be aware of the deadlines and file for an extension and renewal once they come across the issue but an accidental delay can be can be considered in certain circumstances.
-Even though, the law provides the time limit for filing of extension, a controller can exercise his discretion for renewal if he confident that the reason for delay was inadvertent.
+Having said the above, the restoration of patents involves several decisions that are to be taken on the part of the Controller after perusal of the documents submitted by the patentee.
+It is the duty of the patentee to be aware of the deadlines and file for an extension and renewal once they come across the issue but an accidental delay can be considered in certain circumstances.
+Even though the law provides the time limit for filing of extension, a controller can exercise his discretion for renewal if he was confident that the reason for the delay was inadvertent.